 The best way to gauge your reading comprehension skills is to quiz yourself.
 Find plenty of quality quizzes and useful practice tests in this section.
 These resources are of great value for anyone looking to bolster their comprehension abilities.
 Some are designed for very young learners, while others offer collegiate-level questions and test preparation materials.

 This unique website lets you take interactive reading comprehension quizzes at no charge.
 Set up a free account and select from a variety of quizzes designed to help improve comprehension skills.
-Each questions comes with a thorough explanation of the correct answer, too, so it’s easy to understand why a given answer is wrong or right.
+Each question comes with a thorough explanation of the correct answer, so it’s easy to understand why a given answer is wrong or right.

 This page, from SoftSchools.com, has several tests and activities to help you brush up on reading comprehension skills and concepts.
 Plus, they’re all free to use.

 Try out this extensive reading comprehension test to see how you fare in understanding complex passages and texts.
-All answers — along with explanations — are found at the end of the quiz.
+All answers — and explanations — are found at the end of the quiz.
 Explore the site further to find test prep materials for almost any major exam you can think of.